 stimulate egg growth

-the woman begins taking oral or injectable medication to stimulate the growth and maturation of her eggs. oral medication is taken for 5 days and injectable medication is usually taken for 8-12 days based on how the ovaries respond.
+you will begin by taking oral or injectable medication to stimulate the growth and maturation of eggs. medication is usually taken for 8-12 days based on how the ovaries respond to medication. based on monitoring appointments, medications may need to be adjusted.

 ultrasound + blood monitoring

-while on injectable medications, ultrasound appointments are required every 2-3 days to monitor the ovaries and egg development. blood tests are also performed to gauge hormone levels related to egg growth and ovarian function. through this testing and monitoring, we ensure everything is progressing safely.
+while on injectable medications, ultrasound appointments are needed every few days to monitor the ovaries and egg development. blood tests are also performed to gauge hormone levels related to egg growth and ovarian function. through this testing and monitoring, we ensure everything is progressing safely.

 once a mature egg is present, a patient receives a “trigger shot” that induces ovulation within about 36 hours.